Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/NEW_DEPLOYMENT_ADDRESSES.md

 Your new contract is:
 - ✅ Deployed on devnet
 - ✅ Configured with fees
-- ✅ KEDOLOG discount activated
+- ✅ KEDOL discount activated
 - ✅ Ready for frontend integration

 **Files to Give Frontend:**